beefoo/lclabs-jfp24/README.md

 A major goal of the project is to highlight marginalized histories.
 We chose to approach this in a more holistic manner, and aimed for *Collaging through Space and Time* to capture the complexity of local history.

-Initiallyy, we wanted to capture two large citities (Washington, D.C. and Chicago, Illinois) and some aspect of rural America.
-We were drawn to Washingotn, D.C. because of the diversity within its community and history.
+Initially, we wanted to capture two large cities (Washington, D.C. and Chicago, Illinois) and some aspect of rural America.
+We were drawn to Washington, D.C. because of the diversity within its community and history.
 Chicago also appealed to us for this very reason.
-Additionally, the Library's digital collections on these citites were vast and we felt we would have more than enough materials to work with.
+Additionally, the Library's digital collections on these cities were vast and we felt we would have more than enough materials to work with.
 We felt that some aspect of rural America (we were particularly interested in Appalachia) would be good to add because it is not often explored as an aspect of American life and we wanted to highlight marginalized communities within this already marginalized region.

 As with many decisions made in this project, the initial release of this project ended up having one large city.
-We chose Washington, D.C. for the above reasons, but becuase it is the location of the Library and felt this fitting for the launch of the project.
+We chose Washington, D.C. for the above reasons, but because it is the location of the Library and felt this fitting for the launch of the project.

 Below is a copy of our collection development spreadsheet.
-Please read the contents of the "Key" sheet thorouhgly to understand the contents of the spreadsheet.
+Please read the contents of the "Key" sheet thoroughly to understand the contents of the spreadsheet.

 [Collection Spreadsheet](documentation-aids/jfp-collections.ods)

-[Metadata](#metadata) contains more information on our collection development process and the python scripting used to access the data necessary to build *Collaging through Space and Time*.
+[Metadata](#metadata) contains more information on our collection development process and the python scripting used to access the data necessary to build *Collaging through Space and Time.*

 ### Metadata

 Image metadata from the Library’s digital collections played an important role in this project, including visualizations and exploration to help better understand the collection materials, use of metadata for image filtering and downloading at bulk, and selection of relevant metadata to save from the final image collection used in the DC Collage Tool interface.

-To obtain an understanding of the contents of the digital collections pertaining to DC, the Free to Use and Reuse collection’s metadata was used–through the metadata.csv file provided alongside that collection–and organized into a pandas Data Frame containing only images with a location tag of “D.C.”.
+To obtain an understanding of the contents of the digital collections pertaining to DC, the Free to Use and Reuse collection’s metadata was used -- through the metadata.csv file provided alongside that collection -- and organized into a pandas Data Frame containing only images with a location tag of “D.C.”
 From there, different categories were visualized, such as the source collection, contributors, and subjects heading, using simple graphs and word clouds.
-This exploration showed that the Carol Highsmith and National Photo Company collections would be best for collecting more DC images, and that the most common types of images would be of national landmarks, events, and festivals.
+This exploration showed that the Carol M. Highsmith and National Photo Company collections would be best for collecting more DC images, and that the most common types of images would be of national landmarks, events, and festivals.

 ![Metadata 1](documentation-aids/metadata-1.png?raw=true)
 ![Metadata 2](documentation-aids/metadata-2.png?raw=true)
 ![Metadata 3](documentation-aids/metadata-3.png?raw=true)
 ![Metadata 4](documentation-aids/metadata-4.png?raw=true)

-Once it came time to build and download images at bulk to create the DC image set, three collections were in use – the Free to Use and Reuse collection, the Carol M Highsmith collection, and the National Photo Company collection.
+Once it came time to build and download images in bulk to create the DC image set, three collections were in use – the Free to Use and Reuse collection, the Carol M. Highsmith collection, and the National Photo Company collection.
 Since only the Free to Use and Reuse collection came with a readily pre-organized metadata csv file, we transitioned into using the Library API and JSON get requests instead.
 Each image’s URL was obtained from the metadata, and used to download that image, with the resource ID of the image as the download name.
 This was part 1, step 1 of the final project workflow.

 Part 1, step 2 of the project workflow included taking the DC images and downloading select categories of their metadata to a newly created, specially organized JSON file.
 The categories selected to save were: the resource ID, the title, the image URL, the subjects, the date, the contributor names, the description, the alt text (if available), the source collection, and the original format of the image.
-Python was used for this task, with the help of the json and requests packages.
+Python was used for this task, with the help of the JSON and requests packages.